A NSW Government website

 I was approved for co-funding in round 2.
 Can I sell, transfer or lease my co-funded EV chargers to another party?

-The intention of round 2 of the NSW EV destination charging grant program is to support regional businesses and local councils install and operate EV charging infrastructure.
+Round 2 of the NSW EV destination charging grant program aims to support regional businesses and local councils in installing and operating EV charging infrastructure.

 Successful grant applicants in round 2 must retain full control and ownership of the EV charging infrastructure for 12 months from the date of acquittal (grant payment approval).
-After this time a successful applicant may lease or transfer the EV charging infrastructure to a third party such as a charge point operator (CPO).
+After this time, a successful applicant may lease or transfer the EV charging infrastructure to a third party, such as a charge point operator.

 I wish to submit a complaint about an EV charger manufacturer, supplier or software provider shown on the NSW Government list of approved hardware and software.
 Who do I talk to?

-If you wish to make a formal complaint about an EV charging supplier, manufacturer or software provider shown on the NSW Government’s approved list of AC EV chargers and EV charging software, please submit your complaint to the EV Council at [email protected].
+If you wish to make a formal complaint about an EV charging supplier, manufacturer or software provider shown on the approved AC EV chargers and EV charging software list, please contact the EV Council by emailing [email protected]

-If you are experiencing an issue that impacts your EV destination charging grant application, please contact [email protected].
+If you are experiencing an issue that impacts your EV destination charging grant application, please contact us by emailing [email protected]

 Can my organisation use our EV destination charger funded under round 2 for the purpose of charging our company fleet?

-No. The intent of the EV destination charging grants is to build the NSW destination charging network, to support regional tourism, to address range anxiety for visitors, and encourage EV drivers to travel throughout NSW.
+No the intent of the EV destination charging grants is to build the NSW destination charging network, support regional tourism, address range anxiety for visitors and encourage EV drivers to travel throughout NSW.

-Using EV chargers co-funded under round 2 of the EV destination charging grants for the purposes of charging staff vehicles goes against the intent of the program and grant guidelines requirements that chargers be publicly accessible and for the purposes of supporting the regional visitor economy.
+Using EV chargers co-funded under round 2 of the EV destination charging grants to charging staff vehicles goes against the program’s intent, which requires chargers be publicly accessible to support the regional visitor economy.

 Organisations looking to add EVs and charging to their existing fleet are encouraged to apply for the EV fleets incentive program.

-Who is responsible for operating and maintaining my co-funded EV charger(s) once installed?
+Who is responsible for operating and maintaining my EV charger(s) once installed?

-Successful grant applicants in round 2 are responsible for managing the ongoing operation, maintenance and running costs for the EV chargers at their site(s).
-Each EV charger is a valuable asset and should be appropriately managed and maintained to ensure reliable service and benefits to customers.
+Successful round 2 applicants are responsible for managing the ongoing operation, maintenance and running costs for the EV chargers at their site(s).
+Each EV charger is a valuable asset that should be appropriately managed and maintained to ensure reliable service and customer benefits.

 Applicants are encouraged to speak to their EV charger supplier to understand operational and maintenance requirements and any customer service provisions that may be available.

-My application has been approved but changes to the proposed installation have occurred, what will happen and what do I do?
+My application has been approved, but changes to the proposed installation have occurred.
+What will happen, and what should I do?

-If your application has been approved but changes to the proposed installation have occurred, you need to email the EV destination charging team to request a variation prior to submitting your Grant Payment Request Form.
+If your grant application has been approved but changes to the proposed installation are expected to occur, you must email the EV destination charging team at [email protected] as soon as possible to request a variation.
+This must be done before submitting your Grant Payment Request form.

 Requests for variations may include: